-To generate functional profiles, we extracted from the naive Bayes models the log odds-ratio of a being present in active studies versus inactive studies values above 0 indicate that a is predictive of activation of a given region.
-To determine the significance of these associations, we permuted the class labels indicating if a study activated a region and extracting the for each 1000 times.
-This resulted in a null distribution of for each and each .
+To generate functional preference profiles, we extracted from the naive Bayes models the log odds-ratio (LOR) of a topic being present in active studies versus inactive studies.
+The LOR was defined as the log of ratio between the probability of a given topic in active studies and the probability of the topic in inactive studies, for each region.
+LOR values above 0 indicate that a psychological topic is predictive of activation of a given region.
+To determine the significance of these associations, we permuted the class labels indicating if a study activated a region and extracting the LOR for each topic, 1000 times.
+This resulted in a null distribution of LOR for each topic and each cluster.
 Using this null distribution, we calculated p-values for each pairwise relationship between psychological concepts and regions, and reported associations significant at the p<0.001 threshold.
+Finally, to determine if certain topics showed greater preference for one cluster versus another, we conducted exploratory, post-hoc comparisons by determining if the 95% confidence intervals (CI) of the LOR of a specific topic overlapped between two regions.
+We generated CIs using bootstrapping, sampling with replacement and recalculating log-odds ratios for each region 1000 times.